akshaymalik1995/numpy_transformer_tutorial/02_scaled_dot_product_attention.md

 *   **Keys (K):** A set of vectors representing the information available in the input sequence.
 *   **Values (V):** A set of vectors representing the actual content or features of the input sequence.

+### Intuitive Explanation with an Example

+To make Q, K, and V more concrete, let's use an example sentence: "I have a cat and i love her."

+Imagine the model is processing this sentence and needs to understand the relationships between words, particularly what "her" refers to.

+*   **Query (Q):** Think of the Query as the current word or concept the model is focusing on and trying to gather more information about.
+It's like asking a question.
+    *   *Example:* If the model is trying to understand what "her" refers to, then "her" (or its vector representation) acts as the Query.
+The implicit "question" is "Who or what is 'her' referring to in this context?"

+*   **Key (K):** Think of Keys as labels or identifiers for all the words in the sentence.
+Each word in the input sequence has a Key associated with it.
+This Key is a vector that represents the word's content in a way that can be compared to the Query.
+    *   *Example:* Every word in "I have a cat and i love her" would have a corresponding Key vector.
+The Key for "cat" would be a vector representing the concept of "cat".
+Similarly for "I", "have", etc.

+*   **Value (V):** Think of Values as the actual content, meaning, or rich representation of each word.
+Once the Query, by comparing itself to all Keys, identifies which words are most relevant, it uses their corresponding Values to get the information it needs.
+    *   *Example:* Each word also has a Value vector.
+The Value for "cat" is the rich semantic representation of "cat" that the model can use.

+**How it works with the example "I have a cat and i love her":**

+Let's say the model is processing the word "her" (this is our **Query**).
+1. The model takes the Query vector for "her" and compares it against all the **Key** vectors in the sentence (i.e., the Key for "I", "have", "a", "cat", "and", "i", "love", "her").
+This comparison is typically done using a dot product.
+2. This comparison calculates a score for each Key.
+The score between the Query "her" and the Key "cat" will likely be high, because "her" (a pronoun) often refers to something mentioned earlier, and "cat" is a plausible antecedent in this context.
+The score between "her" and, say, "love" might be lower if the primary goal is to find the referent.
+3. These scores are then passed through a softmax function, which converts them into "attention weights".
+A high weight for the Key "cat" means the Query "her" should pay a lot of attention to "cat".
+These weights sum to 1, representing a distribution of attention.
+4. The model then takes these attention weights and uses them to compute a weighted sum of all the **Value** vectors.
+If the Key "cat" received a high attention weight, its corresponding Value vector contributes significantly to the resulting sum.
+5. The output of this process is a new vector, a refined representation for "her".
+This new vector now incorporates contextual information, strongly influenced by the Value of "cat", helping the model understand that "her" refers to "cat".

+In essence, for a given Query (what the model is currently focusing on):
+*   It uses **Keys** to determine "how relevant" every other part of the input is.
+*   It then uses the **Values** of the relevant parts (weighted by their relevance) to construct a richer, context-aware representation of the Query.

+This mechanism allows the model to dynamically decide which parts of the input are most important for understanding or processing each specific part of the sequence.

 The core idea is to compute a score for each key with respect to a given query.
 This score determines how much attention the query should pay to that particular key-value pair.
 The scores are then used to compute a weighted sum of the values, resulting in the output of the attention layer.

 **Mathematical Formula:**